tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 My grandmother’s nerves recipe.

-I took it out and held it in my palm for a second.
+I took it out and held it in my palm.
 There was still a small amount left inside, dark and slow-moving when I tilted it toward the light.

 Only a little, my grandmother used to say.
 I put the container back in my purse, washed my hands, and went out to clean up the conference room.